About Mad Dame

 Mad Dame is known to many as a provocative artist with a beautiful and bizarre approach to alternative portrait photography.
-With 14 years of experience in photographing everyday people and portraying them in diverse creative contexts, she has since won awards for her fine art and launched a magazine called DAMED to inspire others in her wake.
+With 19 years of experience in photographing everyday people and portraying them in diverse creative contexts, for most of which she prepares all elements including make-up and set, sometimes with a team on hand and support from local designers.

-Through the lens she began exploring self-portraits, capturing an anarchy of emotion and alternative beauty and from 2001 teaching herself how to skillfully develop film in a dark room.
+Through the lens she began exploring self-portraits, capturing an anarchy of emotion and alternative beauty and from 2001 teaching herself how to skilfully develop film in a dark room.
 Her first foray into photography as a major medium began in 2003 as a teenage exchange student in Denmark.
 Challenged by the language barrier in a strange and conservative culture, she felt isolated and disconnected.
 But it was this tumultuous venture through teenage angst that became a catalyst for Mad Dame's photographic creativity.
 She discovered she was naturally adept from concept to finish and the images began to fill an emotional void.
 It wasn't long before Mad Dame realised her photography was the perfect way to overcome the language barrier as a means to communicate and share her story.
 The response from her Danish peers was overwhelming and confidence grew in the place of fear.

 Mad Dame is also recognised as one of the original alternative stylist photographers in Melbourne and was the only official Australian photographer for Suicide Girls in 2005-2007.
-Live sets by Mad Dame are published on the website suicidegirls.com.
+Live sets by Mad Dame are published on the website suicidegirls.com

 Test Over the years, Mad Dame has developed a unique style of photography, digressing from self-portraiture to involve a focus on other people.
 Mad Dame's confidence and emotional intelligence allows her to connect on an intimate level with those she works with, mostly everyday individuals representing diverse ideas of beauty, gender, spirit and identity.
-Through the Mad Dame lens, her catalogue to date is an array of human bodies in various forms - from the very stylized to the unsettling and raw, exploring themes such as relationships and mortality.
-The process itself is an unequivocally cathartic and empowering experience for clients, many of who attest to Mad Dame's natural ability to make them feel confident in their own skin.
+Through the Mad Dame lens, her catalogue to date is an array of human bodies in various forms - from the very stylised to the unsettling and raw, exploring themes such as relationships and mortality.
+The process itself is an unequivocally cathartic and empowering experience for clients, many of whom attest to Mad Dame's natural ability to make them feel confident in their own skin.
 "Creating an outer skin from your inner essence."